 The Latest: Coroner apologizes for misidentifying body

-The Latest on a mix-up by a Southern California's coroner's officer that led a family to bury a man wrongly identified as their son : An official is apologizing to a family who buried an unidentified man that was wrongly identified by the coroner's office as their son.
-Sheriff's Lt.
+SANTA ANA, Calif. - The Latest on a mix-up by a Southern California's coroner's officer that led a family to bury a man wrongly identified as their son : An official is apologizing to a family who buried an unidentified man that was wrongly identified by the coroner's office as their son.

 Comments